alexanderevers/alexanderevers.github.io/DOCUMENTATION.md

 -   `/api/mylaps/laps/:activityId`: Fetches lap data for a specific activity.
 -   `/api/mylaps/account/:userId`: Fetches a user's profile information (name, etc.).
 -   `/api/mylaps/avatar/:userId`: Fetches a user's profile image.
+-   `/api/mylaps/locations/:locationId`: Fetches a list of activities for a location.
+Supports `count` and `offset` query parameters.
+-   `/api/mylaps/chips/:chipCode`: Fetches a list of activities for a specific chip.

 ## Frontend Application